cosmos/sdk-tutorials/academy/3-my-own-chain/run-prod.md

 Each validator node operator downloads this genesis to their desktop computer and:

 1. Confirms their address is present and has the right balance.
-2. Checks their account number, say 12.
+2. Checks their account number, say `12`.

-Then for their address they need to create the genesis transaction:
+Then for their address, they need to create the genesis transaction:

 ```sh
 $ checkersd gentx cosmos1nw793j9xvdzl2uc9ly8fas5tcfwfetercpdfqq \